-Name of subsidiary Principal activity Country of incorporation Al Bandar Investment owned by Al Ain Ahlia Insurance One Person Company LLC Investment management in commercial enterprises, retail trade enterprises, oil and natural gas, agricultural enterprises, industrial enterprises, educational enterprises, and tourist enterprises.
-United Arab Emirates
+Name of subsidiaries Principal activity Country of incorporation Al Bandar Investment owned by Al Ain Ahlia Insurance One Person Company LLC Investment management in commercial enterprises, retail trade enterprises, oil and natural gas, agricultural enterprises, industrial enterprises, educational enterprises, and tourist enterprises.
+United Arab Emirates Al Bandar Rotana Hotel Hotel apartment rentals United Arab Emirates

-Al Ain Ahlia Insurance Company P.S.C. has control over the above company and derives economic benefit from equity holdings.
-The Group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity via management agreements and accordingly, the entity is consolidated as wholly owned subsidiary in these consolidated financial statements.
-Accordingly, the consolidated financial statements incorporate 100% of the assets, liabilities, income, and expenses of the above company.
+Al Ain Ahlia Insurance Company P.S.C. has control over the above companies and derives economic benefit from equity holdings.
+The Group is exposed to, or has rights to, variable returns from its involvement with the entities and has the ability to affect those returns through its power over the entities via management agreements and accordingly, the entities are consolidated as wholly owned subsidiaries in these consolidated financial statements.
+Accordingly, the consolidated financial statements incorporate 100% of the assets, liabilities, income, and expenses of the above companies.

-The Group reassesses whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control listed above.
+The Group reassesses whether or not it controls the investees if facts and circumstances indicate that there are changes to one or more of the three elements of control listed above.

-Notes to the consolidated financial statements (continued) For the year ended 31 December 2023
+Notes to the consolidated financial statements (continued) For the year ended 31 December 2024